mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/filters.md

 There are three parameters you can use:

-- `name` - can be used to enable a filter on the query can also used to pass a parameter
+- `name` - can be used to enable a filter on the query.
+Can also be used to pass a parameter
 - `cond` - is the condition that should be added to the query when the filter is enabled.
 This can be a callback, even async
 - `default` - indicates if the filter is enabled by default on the query